juxor/afaq/markdown/secI1.md

 places society in frequent situations (crises) where "economic calculation" ensures that industries close, so ensuring that goods and services people need are no longer produced.
-As Proudhon put it, under capitalism there is _"a miserable oscillation between usury and bankruptcy."_ [**Proudhon's Solution of the Social Problem**, p.
-63] For anarchists, these drawbacks to capitalist allocation are obvious.
-Equally obvious is the reason why Mises failed to discuss them: ultimately, like neo-classical economics, the "Austrian" school seeks to eulogise capitalism rather than to understand it.
+As Proudhon put it, under capitalism there is _"a miserable oscillation between usury and bankruptcy."_ [**Op.
+Cit.**, p.
+285] For anarchists, these drawbacks to capitalist allocation are obvious.
+Equally obvious is the reason why Mises failed to discuss them: ultimately, like neo- classical economics, the "Austrian" school seeks to eulogise capitalism rather than to understand it.